WHMIS Labels: Supplier vs Workplace Labels Guide

 Health Canada amended the Hazardous Products Regulations in December 2022, with a three-year supplier transition period that ended December 14, 2025.
 That deadline has passed.
 Here is what it means for you:

 Check that your chemical inventory, SDSs, and workplace labels are current.
+30-Day Free Trial flags when SDS expiry dates are approaching and when your chemical inventory needs updating.
 Building a system to keep this updated is part of what a solid health and safety management system looks like.
 That is exactly why Safety Evolution builds audit-ready programs for contractors: we handle the document control so you can focus on running your crew.

 Here are hazard statements your crew is most likely to encounter on construction and industrial sites: